coq/coq/doc/sphinx/practical-tools/utilities.rst

 .. todo: document loadpath for ml files

 Each directory may contain multiple `.v`/`.vo` files.
-For example, :n:`Require Import Coq.Numbers.Natural.Binary.NBinary` loads the file :n:`NBinary.vo` from the associated directory.
+For example, :n:`Require Import Stdlib.Numbers.Natural.Binary.NBinary` loads the file :n:`NBinary.vo` from the associated directory.
 Note that a short name is often sufficient in :cmd:`Require` instead of a fully qualified name.